 - The book must be copyrighted within the last six years and the author must retain all rights

-- $100 plus GST per fiction and non-fiction entry (Paypal or cheque made payable to Vivalogue Publishing)
+- $125 plus GST per fiction, non-fiction and children’s book entry (Paypal or cheque made payable to Vivalogue Publishing)

 - The fee is refundable only in the case of the entry being ruled ineligible

 - One copy of each book entered to the competition must be mailed to:

 PO BOX 16067, 617 Belmont Street, New Westminster, BC V3M 5Z8, Canada

 - Copies submitted cannot be returned to the author

 - Members of Canadian Authors Association judging panel review all books submitted and provide a detailed written evaluation for the author.
 These valuable evaluations/reviews are one of the key benefits of participating in the WIBAs, and the cost is included in the submission fee.

 - The opinions and recommendations contained in the evaluations are the professional opinions of the judges and are deemed to have been solicited by the author.

 - All content in this evaluation is confidential and will not be disclosed by the WIBA administrators to any third party without the prior permission of the submitting author.

 - The author has the right to use any or all of the evaluation for personal or promotional purposes.